haroon407/Thesis-PerformanceModelling/README.md

 ### Step 1: Start network (OSX)
 1. First of all make sure Hyperledger Fabric v1.4.4 environment is setup
-2. In order to run the network, open cmd and navigate to Prototype/EV-Protocol/evprotocol/
+2. In order to run the network, open cmd and navigate to 'Prototype/EV-Protocol/evprotocol/'
 3. In order to start the network using GoLang chaincode use command `./startFabric.sh go`
 4. In order to start the network using Javascript chaincode use command `./startFabric.sh javascript`

 ### Step 2: Using Javascript client to interact with the network (OSX)
 1. Once the network is up, there are two ways to interact with the network, using JS client or through scripts.
 This section will focus on using JS client
-2. In order to execute javascript client, open cmd and navigate to Prototype/EV-Protocol/evprotocol/javascript
+2. In order to execute javascript client, open cmd and navigate to 'Prototype/EV-Protocol/evprotocol/javascript'
 3. Execute `rm -rf wallet` to remove any previous user keys stored in wallet
 4. Execute `node enrollAdmin.js` to enroll the admin on the network
 5. Execute `node registerUser.js` to register the user on the network
 6. Execute `node query.js` to query the chaincode 'queryEV' function with argument 'EV4'
 7. Execute `node invoke.js` to create 10 random EVs.
-8. The chaincode function and arguments details can be seen in the Prototype/EV-Protocol/evprotocol_documentation.md and therefore the query.js or invoke.js can be updated accordingly to execute required chaincode function with respective parameters.
+8. The chaincode function and arguments details can be seen in the 'Prototype/EV-Protocol/evprotocol_documentation.md' and therefore the query.js or invoke.js can be updated accordingly to execute required chaincode function with respective parameters.

 ### Step 2 (Alternate): Using scripts to load test the network (OSX)
 1. Once the network is up, there are two ways to interact with the network, using JS client or through scripts.
 This section will focus on using scripts
-2. In order to execute a script, open cmd and navigate to Prototype/EV-Protocol/scripts
+2. In order to execute a script, open cmd and navigate to 'Prototype/EV-Protocol/scripts'
 3. Execute `./many-creates.sh` to create 100 EVs
 4. Execute `./create-complexity.sh` to create 10 EVs along with executing complexity function
 5. Execute `./get-ev-location.sh` obtain EVs for Munich with a random postalCode with offset of 2
 6. Execute `./update-location.sh` to update the location and postal code of 'EV0'
-7. Execute `node invoke.js` to create 10 random cars.
-8. The chaincode function and arguments details can be seen in the Prototype/EV-Protocol/evprotocol_documentation.md and therefore the scripts can be updated accordingly to execute required chaincode function with respective parameters.
+7. The chaincode function and arguments details can be seen in the 'Prototype/EV-Protocol/evprotocol_documentation.md' and therefore the scripts can be updated accordingly to execute required chaincode function with respective parameters.

-## Prototype Setup 1:
+## Prototype Setup 1 to execute tests:
 Golang Chaincode, Raft ordering service with 7 peers, couchDB, endorsement policy (AND with 2 endorsers), MaxMessageCount: 100, BatchTimeout: 20s

-## Prototype Setup 2:
+## Prototype Setup 2 to execute tests:
 Javascript Chaincode, Raft ordering service with 5 peers, levelDB, endorsement policy (nOutOf with 2 endorsers), MaxMessageCount: 100, BatchTimeout: 20s

+## Switching between prototype setups:
+1. In order to change the chaincode, as mentioned in step 1, use `./startFabric.sh go` for Golang where as `./startFabric.sh javascript` for JS.
+2. To change MaxMessageCount count or BatchTimeout, go to 'Prototype/EV-Protocol/network-raft/configtx.yaml' and change the respective parameter in the 'configtx.yaml' file.
+3. To run the network using couchDB or levelDB, go to 'Prototype/EV-Protocol/evprotocol/startFabric.sh' and on line 35, type 'echo y | ./byfn.sh up -a -n -s couchdb' for couchDB or 'echo y | ./byfn.sh up -a -n -s leveldb' for leveldb
+4. To Reduce number of ordering peers from 7 to 5, once the network is up, execute command 'docker kill orderer3.example.com' and 'docker kill orderer4.example.com' to kill orderer 3 and 4 respectively.
+5. To change endorsement policy for AND/OR expression go to 'Prototype/EV-Protocol/evprotocol/startFabric.sh'. and type '"AND('Org1MSP.member','Org2MSP.member')"' as an argument for '-P' flag on line 85.
+To change endorsement policy for nOutOf expression, within the same file and lines, type '"OutOf(2, 'Org1.member', 'Org2.member')"' as an argument for '-P' flag on line 85.